 - Curved arrow.
 This option is only available in organic mode.
 Select Curved arrow and then click and drag from a bond, lone pair, or lone electron to an atom.
 Click and drag on the arc to reposition the arrow.
 The arrowhead can be changed between single and double hooks by clicking on the head.

 - Graded select.
-This option is only available when select is graded.
+This option is only available when grading status is "graded."
 Select items for grading.
 When objects are selected in the authoring environment, students must select them in order to be graded correctly.

 - Select.
 Use to select objects.
 Allows for grabbing and moving objects.
 Multiple objects can be selected and grouped by clicking and holding while moving over the objects.